Intermax-Cloudsourcing/laravel-json-api/README.md

 There are a couple of things that need to be in place for this to work best:

-- Use the FilterRequest for 'collection-type' endpoints, even if you don't use Eloquent it will still be able to infer the query parameters.
+- Use the CollectionRequest for 'collection-type' endpoints, even if you don't use Eloquent it will still be able to infer the query parameters.
 You can even validate query parameters with rules.
 - Typehint the resource you want to return in your controller method.
 - Use FormRequest validation for your POST/PUT/PATCH endpoints and include all fields in it (even if they have no validation).
 The package uses this to determine the request body.
 - The package will get all your fields/attributes from the resource array.